-The fan shaft is fabricated from stainless steel.
 The exposed areas of the fan shaft are coated with a soft seal for added corrosion protection.
 It is recommended that the coating be inspected for continuity quarterly or at least every 6 months.
 Any signs of surface corrosion must be treated.
 This involves:

-- Removal of the protective coating with a suitable cleaning medium - 2.
+- 1. Removal of the protective coating with a suitable cleaning medium - 2.
 The removal of any surface corrosion with emery cloth - 3.
 The re-coating of the shaft with soft seal.